Midhun-Suresh-C/pdsnd_github/README.md

 3.washington.csv

 ### Credits
-This project make use of libraries like including Numpy and Panda.
+This project make use of libraries including Numpy and Panda.
 This project is realistic with the proper documentation and lecture materials from Udacity